PierreRochard/bitcoin-investment-theses/README.md

 Thesis: In 2008, [WaMu experienced two bank runs](http://blogs.reuters.com/rolfe-winkler/2009/10/29/wamus-bank-run/).
 Even with FDIC insurance, if this were to happen to several major international banks simultaneously it would be disruptive enough to freeze the banking services of many businesses and individuals.
 Bitcoin's layer 1 and layer 2 payments systems are decentralized and 100% reserve, thus immune to bank runs, they would continue to process payments seamlessly in a crisis.
 For this payments system hedge to work, the hedger has to be holding bitcoins ahead of the crisis, otherwise fiat payments to exchanges and OTC brokers would get caught up in the fiat freeze.
 It's an insurance policy for both individuals and corporate treasuries.

+Anti-thesis: Governments would just bail out "too big to fail" financial institutions to keep fiat payment systems from freezing up.
+The hedge does not work if retail stores, vendors, suppliers, employees, business owners, etcetera are unable or unwilling to accept bitcoins as payment even in a crisis.

 ### 4. Inflation hedge

+Thesis: Central banks are engaging in an unprecedented monetary experiment to stabilize financial systems and economies after the 2008 crisis.
+This experiment will eventually result in

 ### 5. Capital controls hedge
 [Chamath Palihapitiya](https://twitter.com/chamath/status/860169412124356610?lang=en)